andrewthecodertx/Sudoku-Solver/README.md

 # Sudoku Solver

-A simple, interactive web-based Sudoku solver that allows users to input a Sudoku puzzle and find its solution.

-## Live Demo

-Experience the Sudoku Solver live at: [https://andrewthecoder.com/sudoku](https://andrewthecoder.com/sudoku)
+This is a simple Sudoku solver that can solve any valid Sudoku puzzle.
+It can also generate new puzzles of varying difficulty.

 ## Features

-* **Interactive Grid:** Easily input numbers into the Sudoku grid.
-* **Solve Puzzle:** Find the solution to any valid Sudoku puzzle with a click of a button.
+*   Solve any valid Sudoku puzzle
-* **Clear Grid:** Reset the grid to start a new puzzle.
+*   Generate new puzzles
+*   Check if a puzzle is valid
+*   Clear the puzzle
+*   Responsive design

-## How to Use
+## How to use

-1. **Open in Browser:** Simply open the `index.html` file in your preferred web browser.
+1. Open `index.html` in your browser.
-2. **Input Puzzle:** Enter the known numbers of your Sudoku puzzle into the grid cells.
-Leave empty cells blank.
+2. Click the "Generate Puzzle" button to generate a new puzzle.
+3. Click on a square to select it, then type a number to fill it in.
-3. **Solve:** Click the "Solve" button to display the solution.
+4. Click the "Solve Puzzle" button to see the solution.
-4. **Clear:** Click the "Clear" button to reset the grid and enter a new puzzle.
+5. Click the "Clear Puzzle" button to clear the puzzle.

-## Technologies Used

-* HTML
-* CSS
-* JavaScript
+6. Click the "Check Puzzle" button to check if the puzzle is valid.

+## How it works

+The solver uses a backtracking algorithm to find the solution to the puzzle.
+The generator creates a new puzzle by first generating a complete, valid Sudoku puzzle, and then removing a random number of cells to create an incomplete puzzle.